fspms/firefly-iii-ai/README.md

 - `AUTO_DESTINATION_ACCOUNT`: Whether to automatically suggest destination accounts. `true` or `false` (Default: `false`)
 - `CREATE_DESTINATION_ACCOUNTS`: Whether to automatically create new destination accounts if they don't exist. `true` or `false` (Default: `false`)
 - `DEBUG`: Enable detailed debug logging. `true` or `false` (Default: `false`)
+- `TAG_FILTER`: Only analyze transactions with this specific tag.
+If empty, all transactions are analyzed.
+(Default: empty)
+- `TAG_CHECK_INTERVAL`: Interval in minutes for automatic tag checking.
+Set to 0 to disable.
+(Default: `0`)
 - `ENABLE_UI`: If the user interface should be enabled.
 (Default: `false`)
 - `FIREFLY_TAG`: The tag to assign to the processed transactions.
 (Default: `AI categorized`)
 - `PORT`: The port where the application listens.
 (Default: `3000`)